Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Navigating the world of GenAI requires a balanced approach, embracing its potential whilst maintaining a sense of awareness and responsibility.
 By fostering healthy relationships with all technology, we can harness its power to enhance our lives without compromising our human connection and wellbeing.

-If you feel that your use of technology, whether GenAI or other digital technologies, is impacting on your mental health or wellbeing and you would like to talk to someone about it, then get in touch with CCCU’s Student Wellbeing Services.
+If you feel that your use of technology, whether GenAI or other digital technologies, is impacting on your mental health or wellbeing and you would like to talk to someone about it, then get in touch with CCCU’s Student Wellbeing and Support Team.

 Below are some common questions students have asked about using GenAI.
 Open the tabs to see the answers.